vaheminasyan2/MS-Architecture-Center-Scanner/README.md

 # MS Architecture Center Scanner

-A lightweight scanning tool used to analyzes **[Azure Architecture Center articles](https://learn.microsoft.com/en-us/azure/architecture/browse/)** to determine scenarios that include a usable **Azure pricing calculator estimate link** and compare it against a reference list of known scenarios, helping to identify cost-ready scenarios and highlight estimate gaps.
+A lightweight scanning tool used to analyzes **[Azure Architecture Center articles](https://learn.microsoft.com/en-us/azure/architecture/browse/)** to determine scenarios that include a usable **Azure pricing calculator estimate link** and compare it against a reference list of known scenarios, helping to identify estimate-ready scenarios, updated estimate links and highlight gaps.

 ## What the scanner evaluates